The impact of the military campaign waged by the IRA during the War of Independence has been greatly distorted in both song and story.

 The British were undermined by international pressure due to the apparent contradictions in their own behaviour during the two conflicts.

-In this, the first of two major articles on factors which forced the British government to back down, historian Ryle Dwyer examines the vital part played by one Cork man in highlighting, for the broadest international audience, the blatant contradictions of Britain’s behaviour during the two conflicts.
+In this, the first of two major articles on factors which forced the British government to back down, historianexamines the vital part played by one Cork man in highlighting, for the broadest international audience, the blatant contradictions of Britain’s behaviour during the two conflicts.

 The role played by Archbishop of Melbourne, Australia, Daniel J Mannix, in the campaign for independence has been seriously overlooked in recent years.